 Distinguished Alumni Award

 The Distinguished Alumni Award, established in 1961, is the highest honor given to alumni by Iowa State through the ISU Alumni Association.
 This award honors ISU alumni who are nationally and/or internationally recognized for preeminent contributions to their professions or life’s work.

 - Theodore Crosbie (B.S.
 1973, M.S.
 1976, Ph.D.
-1978), retired vice president and executive leader of Monsanto Integrated Farming Systems, current consultant and special adviser to Monsanto, and chief technology officer for the state of Iowa.
+1978), retired vice president and executive leader of Monsanto Integrated Farming Systems, current consultant and special advisor to Monsanto, and chief technology officer for the state of Iowa.
 Crosbie resides in Earlham.

 - Richard Jurgens (B.S.
 1971), retired chairman and CEO of Hy-Vee.
 Jurgens lives in West Des Moines.

 - Thomas (B.S.
 1968, M.S.
 1971) and Evonne (B.S.
 1968) Smith, founders of Seismic Micro Technology and Geophysical Insights, seismic software development companies.
 The Smiths reside in Austin, Texas.

 Honorary Alumni Award

 The Honorary Alumni Award, established in 1968, is the highest honor given by Iowa State through the ISU Alumni Association to individuals who are not Iowa State graduates and who have made significant contributions to the university’s welfare, reputation, prestige and pursuit of excellence.